supasuge/Python-random-module-cracker-with-rewind/README.md

 ### Inspiration

 The inspiration for forking `randcrack` and making some modification's was solely to help with a recent CTF challenge I was facing in which the flag was the seed, along with a prefix/suffix of 13-1337 random charaters (hex).
-This made it much easier to brute force with hashcat and custom wordlists...
-I did not solve the challenge until the event had already completed :(